Stanford has committed significant resources to ensure your day-to-day safety and to prepare for and respond effectively in the event of an emergency.

 Residence hallways and exit routes are inspected daily to ensure that they are clear of obstructions.

-Student Housing stores food and emergency supplies throughout the campus in the event of an earthquake.
+R&DE stores food and emergency supplies throughout the campus in the event of an earthquake.

 Despite Stanford’s best efforts, the University alone cannot ensure your security.
 Your partnership is critical to providing a safe environment, and being prepared is your own best defense against campus crime and in emergency situations.

 Learn standard procedures listed here for staying safe in your residence and while traveling on campus.